Learning how to double tongue on a trumpet can seem impossible.

 Following the blue print in this article will help you learn the double tongue and triple tongue techniques much faster, and ensure you learn to do them correctly.
 Just make sure to practice them on a full Bb trumpet, and not a smaller pocket trumpet.

-It is true that these techniques are a great challenge for most beginner-level trumpet players.
-Many players find double tonguing funny to practice initially and almost impossible to actually apply.
+It is true that these techniques are a great challenge for most beginner-level trumpet players (I’d advise new players to begin with these trumpet exercises for beginners).
+Many new trumpeters find double tonguing funny to practice initially and almost impossible to actually apply.
 It can feel like it is impossible to even use it when actually performing a song.

 But it isn’t impossible.
 If you work hard, keep at it, and are dedicated to learning how to double tongue on the trumpet, you will master it before too long.
 Who knows?
 You may even become the next Herbert L. Clarke or Jean-Baptiste Arban.